funkysi1701/funkysi1701Website/content/posts/2022/scratch.md

 Scratch can be found by going to [https://scratch.mit.edu/projects/editor/](https://scratch.mit.edu/projects/editor/)

-A lot of the blocks affect your character or "sprite", the default is a cute looking dog which may also be the scratch logo.
+A lot of the blocks affect your character or "sprite", the default is a cute looking cat which may also be the scratch logo.

 ![](/images/scratch.png)